lapumb/grpc-stream-example/README.md

 # gRPC Stream Example

-This repository is intended to showcase the erroneous behavior of long-running gRPC streams in Dart.
+This repository is intended to showcase the erroneous behavior when streams are actively running when the client channel connection timeout is reached.

 ## Running